nens/lizard-docs/source/e_viewer.rst

 Elements Overview
 ===================

-The Lizard Viewer can be devided into 4 seperated sections, with each their own elements.
+The Lizard Viewer can be divided into 4 sections, with each their own elements.
 We will handle items within a section from left to right, top to bottom:

 1. The Topbar: